 I saw lots of hotels in lots of great locations in Chattangooga.
 I can only speak from experience about the SpringHill Suites by Marriott Chattanooga Downtown/Cameron Harbor since that is where I stayed.
 It is located on Riverfront Parkway so it very close to the aquarium and you get a great river view.
 It had a nice big work space and living space with a couch and fridge and microwave.
 There was a pretty outdoor area where you could hang out by the fire pit on the river.
 It is a bit far to walk to everything (doable but not with a bunch of kids) but they do have a bike share program location right in front of the hotel if you want to enjoy a bike ride to the close by attractions.

-You can share your photos or explore more photos of attractions in Chattanooga by checking out the hashtags: #SpringBreakCHA #SpringBreakSafariCHA #AdventuresinCHA and the handle @chattanoogafun
+Which places to visit in Chattanooga caught your eye?
+You can share your photos or explore more photos of attractions in Chattanooga TN by checking out the hashtags: #SpringBreakCHA #SpringBreakSafariCHA #AdventuresinCHA and the handle @chattanoogafun